igorcobelo/forestry0/README.md

 ![Example screenshot](./img/df1.png)

-#A docx file is then saved to your current directory.
+#A docx file will be saved in your current directory after executing the function.
 For the English language, use the argument pt=F (T is for the Portuguese language).

 `acs(x, A=27, a=0.1, E=0.1, p=0.05, pt=F)`